 V. National Defense and Security: The security and safety of our country and people is the highest priority.
 This is the responsibility of the Federal government.
 The strength of our nation is our military.
 Having a strong, well trained, all volunteer force is essential.
 The military forces of the United States of America belong to the United States of America and are not to be used for foreign entanglements that do not directly threaten our nation’s security.
 At no time will the needs of National Security violate the inalienable rights guaranteed in the Constitution.

 VI.
 Immigration: Our nation has found itself in a quagmire with illegal immigration.
 At the time of this platform, America has an estimated 11.7 Million illegal immigrants.
 The costs to grant full Amnesty would bankrupt America.
 The cost to deport each one would also create our nation’s financial ruin.
 A tiered system to allow illegal immigrants to report to local centers, with a set grace period, that the Immigration service will operate and begin processing for one of three levels.
+The immigrant will pay all fees to process.

 a.
 TIER I: Any illegal immigrant found not registered after the grace period, will face immediate deportation.
 Those with criminal convictions are leveled for deportation.
 Any person found attempting to enter the United States during or after this grace period will be deported as TIER I. All TIER I will be permanently barred from returning to the United States of America.